 Moving source code out of notebooks is not refactoring - refactoring is the process of restructuring code, without changing behaviour.
 This process of restructuring code is iterative - production code is likely to have gone through multiple refactors before it’s used in the wild.

 How many iterations of refactoring your source code should go through depends on the project - work spent refactoring research code that is thrown away may not be a good use of time.
-We would expect the following steps to be taken in most projects:

 Computer programs often generate hidden files when they run.
 These files can be used as caches to speed up programs (such as Python’s .pyc